 In The Simpsons, the episode "The Curse of the Flying Hellfish" has Burns sending assassins after Abe, trying to drown his grandson, etc... and yet, when Abe has Burns cornered...

 Flash: I'm trying to speak for Superman.
 [She releases him]

 When Big Barda is ready to kill Granny Goodness, Martian Manhunter stops her.
 Interestingly, he only says that the Enemy Civil War needs to continue and does not mention this trope.

 This is the case with Huntress in the episode "Double Date."
 She is about to kill Steven Mandragora, the mobster who had her parents murdered while she was a child right in front of her eyes.
 Then Mandragora's son runs out and the look in her face after seeing him clearly says that if she kills him right in front of his child, she'll be just like him.

-In one episode of The Venture Brothers, The Monarch actually invokes this on tattling so Dean won't spill the beans about breaking into Dr. Venture's lab just to screw around.
+In one episode of The Venture Bros., The Monarch actually invokes this on Dean for tattling so Dean won't spill the beans about him breaking into Dr. Venture's lab just to screw around.
 And it works.

 In The Smurfs episode "For The Love Of Gargamel", Papa Smurf tells his little Smurfs that leaving Gargamel and Azrael in their self-petrified state would make themselves no better than their enemies.
 It ends up becoming the justification for many a Save the Villain moment in the cartoon show, despite how ungrateful Gargamel ends up being.